MarcelvanderPoel/ud120-projects/final_project/README.md

 I used SelectKBest to determine the most powerful features for classifying after rescaling them with the MinMax rescaler.
 I made the assumption that POI share fraud related information more between themselves then with non-POI and that this could show through the relative portion of mail they send and receive from other POI.
-For this I created four additional features, from which from_poi_perc had the hightest score.
+For this I created four additional features, from which from_poi_perc had the highest score.

 <table class="tg">